How to validate bearer JWT access tokens

 JWT validation framework

-The Nimbus JOSE+JWT library includes a simple framework to take care of the necessary steps to validate a JWT.
+The Nimbus JOSE+JWT library comes with a framework capable of performing all necessary steps to validate a JWT:

-1. JWT parsing -- The access token string is parsed as a JWT.
+1. JWT parsing -- The access token is parsed as a signed JWT, or signed then encrypted JWT.

-3. Algorithm check -- The JWS algorithm specified in the JWT header is checked whether it matches the agreed / expected one (e.g. RS256 for RSA PKCS #1 signature with SHA-256).
-If a token with an unexpected algorithm is received it is rejected.
-This prevents downgrade and other attacks that may become possible if tokens with any JOSE algorithm are accepted.
+3. Algorithm check -- The JWS algorithm specified in the JWT header must match the agreed / expected one (e.g. "RS256" for an RSA PKCS #1 signature with SHA-256).
+If a token's JWS algorithm is unexpected it is rejected.
+This is to prevent downgrade and other attacks.

 4. Signature check -- The digital signature is verified by trying an appropriate public key from the server JWK set.
-The used key is typically identified by the "kid" (key ID) header parameter.
+The key is typically selected by the kid (key ID) header parameter.

-5. JWT claims check -- The JWT claims set is validated, for example to ensure the token is not expired and matches the expected issuer, audience and other claims.
+5. JWT claims check -- The JWT claims set is validated, to ensure the token has not expired and has the expected issuer, audience and other claims.

 If any of these checks fails the token is considered invalid and the request must be denied.

-Here is an example Java code to set up a ConfigurableJWTProcessor which obtains the necessary public RSA keys from a JSON document published by the Connect2id server (requires Nimbus JOSE+JWT v8.2+):
+Here is an example Java code to set up a ConfigurableJWTProcessor which obtains the necessary public RSA keys from a JSON Web Key (JWK) set document published by the Connect2id server (requires Nimbus JOSE+JWT v9.28+):

 import com.nimbusds.jose.*;